 Undergraduate applicants can access their myLSU account for information about their application status.
 (Your myLSU login and password were emailed to you immediately following submission of your application.)
 If you need clarification about your application status, contact your admissions counselor at firstname.lastname@example.org

 Note: If you have forgotten your myLSU password, click here.
-If you are still unable to access your account by following the instructions listed there, you can email the ITS Help Desk at email@example.com.
+If you are still unable to access your account by following the instructions listed there, you can email the ITS Service Desk at email@example.com.
 In your e-mail, explain the problem that you are having in trying to access the myLSU account and indicate that you are a newly admitted international applicant.
-If you are outside of the United States, you also should state that in your e-mail to the ITS Help Desk.
+If you are outside of the United States, you also should state that in your e-mail to the ITS Service Desk.

 International Services does not have the capability to defer your admission in the LSU system.
 To request that your admission is deferred,